validmind/documentation/site/tests/model_validation/sklearn/RobustnessDiagnosis.md

 - Detailed results visualization helps in interpreting the outcome of robustness testing.

 **Limitations**:
+- The default threshold for auc decay is set to 0.05, which is unlikely to be optimal for most use cases and should be adjusted based on domain expertise to suit the needs of the specific model.
 - Only numerical features are perturbed, leaving out non-numerical features, which can lead to an incomplete analysis of robustness.
-- The default metric used is accuracy, which might not always give the best measure of a model's success, particularly for imbalanced datasets.
 - The test is contingent on the assumption that the added Gaussian noise sufficiently represents potential data corruption or incompleteness in real-world scenarios.
-- There might be a requirement to fine-tune the set decay threshold for accuracy with the help of domain knowledge or specific project requisites.
-- The robustness test might not deliver the expected results for datasets with a text column.